Cyfrin/OpenPositions/positions/lead_security_researcher.md

 **Qualifications:**

+-   Candidates have proven their skills by performing well on the [CodeHawks](https://www.codehawks.com/) leaderboard.
 -   Strong understanding of blockchain technology, smart contracts, and cryptocurrency principles.
 -   Knowledge of DeFi, NFTs, and other emerging web3 applications.
 -   Experience with programming languages used in blockchain development, such as Solidity, Rust, or Go.